funfungho/abzLinux/the_linux_command_line/04_manipulating_files_dirs.md

     ln -s dir1 dir1-sym
     ```

-- Most file operations are carried out on the link’s target, not the link itself
+- Most file operations are carried out on the link’s **target**, not the link itself
     - `rm` is an exception.
 When you delete a link, it is the link that is deleted, not the target